hutchcha/vina_pipeline/README.md

 This command will:

-1. **Convert SMILES to PDBQT** : Processes `zinc_smiles.txt`, splitting outputs into subdirectories with 500 molecules each, using 8 worker processes.
+1. **Convert SMILES to PDBQT** : Processes `zinc_smiles.txt` into PDBQT files.

-2. **Run Docking** : Performs virtual screening using AutoDock Vina, treating the ligand directory as a single directory.
+2. **Run Docking** : Performs virtual screening with AutoDock Vina, skipping already processed directories.

-3. **Summarize Results** : Generates a summary CSV, images for the top 10 hits, and a combined figure.
+3. **Summarize Results** : Generates a summary CSV and images for the top 10 hits.

-4. **Verbose Output** : Provides detailed output during execution.
+---

 ## Notes

-- **Path Adjustments** : Ensure all paths in the scripts are correctly set to match your environment.
+- Ensure all paths in the scripts are correctly set to match your environment.

-- **Provide Your Own Configuration File** : You must supply your own configuration file (`conf.txt`) and define the search space based on your protein pocket and structure file.

-- **Font Availability** : Update the font path in `summarize_virtual_screen.py` or use a default font if necessary.

-- **Permissions** : Ensure you have read/write permissions for all specified directories.

-- **Atomic Symbols Exclusion** : The `smiles_to_pdbqt.py` script excludes molecules containing certain atomic symbols (e.g., Si, P, B, Fe).
-Modify the `OFF_LIMITS_SYMBOLS` list in the script if needed.
+- The pipeline is designed to resume interrupted runs by skipping directories that already contain output files.

+---

 ## Troubleshooting

-- **Execution Errors** : Verify that all script paths and permissions are correct.

-- **Module Not Found** : Ensure all Python dependencies are installed.

 - **Font Errors** : Modify the font path or use the default font in `summarize_virtual_screen.py`.

-- **Connection of Scripts** : The pipeline is designed to run sequentially through the master script.
-If you wish to run individual scripts, ensure that the output directories and file names are consistent across scripts.
+- **Connection of Scripts** : Ensure output directories and file names are consistent across scripts.

+---

 ## License

 This project is licensed under the MIT License.

+---

 ## Acknowledgments